Book an Open DayRegister your interest

 Shaping the future

 Do you want to directly shape a better future?
 Then Urban Environmental Planning is for you.
 With this degree, you’ll develop the skills you need to design the needs of coming generations, turning your dreams of how the future should look into a reality.
 Learn how geography, society and sustainability intersect in town planning from our expert faculty, as well as from inspiring guest lecturers.
 Study in the heart of London, one of the world’s most exciting cities and one that’s constantly evolving to meet its citizens’ needs.
-Plus, benefits from visit to real projects in Cornwall and beyond to see it in action.
 There is currently a national shortage of professional planners and an unsatisfied demand from both the public and private sector after over a decade of public sector austerity - you’ll graduate with the expertise and experience to jump right in.

 At LSBU our full-time Town Planning students undertake a compulsory work experience module in their 2nd year.
 This gives you real-world experience and looks fantastic on your CV, which employers are always looking for.
 Our students have undertaken work experience at a range of public and private companies including Transport for London (TFL), Essex Council, We are Waterloo Business Improvement District, DP9, FirstPlan, Montague Evans amongst others whilst upscaling their CVs and employability.
 Where will you be?